Top 10 Workforce Trends in 2024

 8) Improved workplace benefits:

 As companies struggle to retain their top talents, they must bring some concrete actions into practice this year.
-Employees in 2023 will expect additional mental health support and other offerings that promote their wellbeing.
+Employees in 2024 will expect additional mental health support and other offerings that promote their well-being.
 Also, employers need to focus more on work flexibility this year.

 Recent studies claim that 54% of employees would consider quitting the job post-pandemic if they are not provided the same flexibility at work.